-In District Council of Loxton Waikerie, the strongest regional competitive effect between 2012/13 and 2017/18 was experienced in Agriculture, Forestry and Fishing.
+In the District Council of Loxton Waikerie, the strongest regional competitive effect between 2013/14 and 2018/19 was experienced in Agriculture.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as: